PRSA Richmond Announces 2022 Slate of Officers

-The PRSA Richmond membership will vote on the slate of officers to lead the 2021 board of directors at the September 30 program.
-New officers will be installed on November 18, 2020.
+PRSA Richmond has announced its 2022 Slate of Officers.
+The PRSA Richmond membership will vote on the slate of officers to lead the 2022 board of directors at the September 29 program.
+New officers will be installed on November 17, 2021.

 For a complete overview of the slating process and voting procedures, review Article III, Section 3 of the chapter’s bylaws.

 Diana Miller, APR, joined SOAR365 as VP of Marketing and Communications in July 2020.
-Previously she served for six years as Director of Communications and Enrollment Management for the VCU School of Education.
+Previously she served as director of communications and enrollment management for the VCU School of Education.
 A graduate of Syracuse University’s S.I.
-Newhouse School of Public Communications and Randolph-Macon Woman’s College, Diana focuses her efforts on supporting the mission and initiatives of SOAR365 by developing and implementing a comprehensive marketing and communications strategy.
-She has 14 years of experience in integrated communications and public relations, including at the University of Richmond, the Pew Center on Global Climate Change, Edelman Public Relations and Chandler Chicco companies.
-In her spare time, she volunteers in her Church Hill community and travels with her family.
+Newhouse School of Public Communications and Randolph-Macon Woman’s College, Diana supports the mission and initiatives of SOAR365 by leading a team that develops and implements a comprehensive marketing and communications strategy.
+She has over 15 years of experience in integrated communications and public relations, including at the University of Richmond, the Pew Center on Global Climate Change, Edelman Public Relations and Chandler Chicco Companies.
+In her spare time, she volunteers in the community and travels with her family.

 First Vice President of Professional Development